owulveryck/blog/content/post/simple-rnn-in-go.md

 This function also let the possibility to get the raw normalized probabilities by implementing a no-ops func.

-_Note_ : This nterface should be reworked, because _Pike_ loves the one-function-interfaces, and _Pike_ knows!
+_Note_ : This interface should be reworked, because _Pike_ loves the one-function-interfaces, and _Pike_ knows!

 ### The char implementation of the codec interface